Schengen Area: Border checks

 External border controls are located at roads crossing a border, at airports, at seaports and on board trains.
 Usually, there is no fence along the land border, but there are exceptions like the Ceuta border fence, and some places at the eastern border.
 However, surveillance camera systems, some equipped with infrared technology, are located at some more critical spots, for example at the border between Slovakia and Ukraine, where at some points there is a camera every 186 m.

+Border checkpoint for vehicles operated by the Finnish Border Guard in Nuijamaa at the external border with Russia.
+The lane on the far right is for EU, EEA and Swiss citizens only, whereas the other lanes are for all travellers.

-All travellers entering and leaving the Schengen Area by general aviation or on a pleasure boat have to make their first point of entry/final point of departure in an airport/aerodrome or a seaport that is designated as an external border crossing point.
+All travellers entering and leaving the Schengen Area by general aviation or on a pleasure boat have to make their first point of entry or final point of departure in an airport/aerodrome or a seaport that is designated as an external border crossing point.
 By way of derogation, travellers on board a pleasure boat are permitted to make their first port of call at a port that is not designated as an external border crossing point if they notify the port authorities and obtain authorisation from the border guards.
 In practice, however, this is a loophole hard to check, and large-scale drug smuggling using private boats has been uncovered.
 Along the southern coast of the Schengen countries in the Mediterranean, coast guards make a substantial effort to prevent private boats from entering without permission.

+EasyPASS self-service gates which eligible travellers can use to clear border control at Munich Airport, Germany.

 At many external border crossing points, there are special lanes for EEA and Swiss citizens (as well as their family members) and other lanes for all travellers regardless of nationality.
 At some external border crossing points, there is a third type of lane for travellers who are Annex II nationals (i.e. non-EEA/Swiss citizens who are exempt from the visa requirement).
 Although Andorran and Sammarinese citizens are not EEA citizens, they are nonetheless able to use the special lanes designated for EEA and Swiss citizens.
 Since 1 January 2021, British citizens are no longer permitted to use the EEA/Swiss lanes.